Talibabtou/transcendence/README.md

 # Run the Makefile to launch the project
 $ make

+# Website will initialize in the <https://localhost:8048>
+# Swagger will initialize in the <https://localhost:8085/documentation>
-# The server will initialize in the <https://localhost:8043>
+# Grafana will initialize in the <https://localhost:8081>
 ```

 &#xa0;